stanfordnqp/spins-b-meep/README.md

 ## Installation

+1. Install Meep.
-Download the repository and install with pip.
+2. Download this repository and install with pip.